lilbillybiscuit/cs426-fall24/lab4/discussions.md

 ## A4

 **What tradeoffs did you make with your TTL strategy?
 How fast does it clean up data and how expensive is it in terms of number of keys?**

-TODO
+The overall architecture is as follows:
+- if we are getting a key and we notice that the TTL expired and it hasn't been cleared, then delete the key on the spot
+- Every two seconds, we evenly spread out the "garbage collection" processes

+Note that there are a few advantages to this solution.
+First, it ensures a more consistent "garbage collection"-like load on the system.
+We are doing a lot more small operations over a longer period of time, instead of upfronting an entire array cleanup every 2 seconds, we perform multiple smaller cleanups every 0.5 seconds (eg for 4 nodes).

+Second, which is the coolest one, is that goroutines can actually span across multiple CPUs if necessary.
+By using another partition structure within each shard, we are able to increase the number of CPU cores that can be effectively utilized by the data structure, therefore significantly increasing performance.

+Third, this means that when garbage collection is running, it is not necessary for the entire node to go down.
+Only a subset of requests will hang, but most requests will still pass while a specific region is being garbage collected.

+Some negatives are that it makes it a bit more complicated to manage multiple partitions, and the additional use of mutexes might cause a lot of switching overhead on the process scheduler.

 **If the server was write intensive, would you design it differently?
 How so?**

-TODO
+While we have already introduced a lot of partitions per-data structure, we could add a few more optimizations on top of this.
+First, we could add a buffer

 ## B2